The Ultimate Guide to Salesforce Test Automation in 2022/2023

 Regular, repeat tests are essential to ensuring that your Salesforce application meets and supports your needs.
-The flexibility of Salesforce and its constantly evolving opportunities mean that regular testing is also vital to locating and fixing any functional issues that arise after updates or integrations.
+The flexibility of Salesforce implementation services and its constantly evolving opportunities mean that regular testing is also vital to locating and fixing any functional issues that arise after updates or integrations.
 Salesforce is attractive to enterprising businesses because of how seamlessly it can work with other applications; of course, introducing additional applications makes rigorous testing even more important.

 By implementing a regular automated test schedule, alongside a regime of new tests that take place after updates and upgrades, your business can remain one step ahead of any potential issues that may arise.
 Ultimately, this will save you time and money and allow your Salesforce experts to focus on bigger development projects.